By Eric Johnson

 “Out of the one thousand men in the second battalion of the 305th regiment that started in San Francisco, only six of us made it to the end of the war.
 And you know my luck, I was grateful to be one of the six” (65).

-Yet this and his war stories were all lies.
+Yet this and his war stories were not true.
 Concerning the story above Dunn’s involvement in Okinawa, Packer writes,

 “According to military records, and reflected in a letter young Private Dunn wrote home, his division did not even participate in the initial invasion of Okinawa. . . .
 Its first action did not occur until April 24, more than three weeks after the Easter landing.
 Even then, the action did not involve Dunn’s 2nd Battalion of the 305th regiment, which arrived even later, returning from garrison duty” (104).